 Make sure that you keep your financial ducks in a row during this time.
 No job changes, major purchases, new credit cards opened, or business ventures started.
 Don't miss a payment or argue with a creditor until after the close.

-None of these 10 recommendations for smoothing the process to a loan should discourage you.
+None of these 10 recommendations for smoothing the loan process to a mortgage in Los Angeles should discourage you.
 We are getting most loans through the process at this time, even though almost every loan will have a difficult day or problem to overcome.
 We are experts at overcoming those issues and finding ways to help qualified buyers accomplish their dreams and goals.